 Chairman – Beggars Group, Impala (UK)

-He set up Beggars Banquet in 1974, initially as record shops, and guided its expansion into the Beggars Banquet record label in 1977, and subsequently into other label and music publishing operations.
-The group has established and participated in the 4AD, Mantra, Wiiija, Too Pure, Nation, XL and Mo'Wax labels, together with the Momentum Music publishing company and PlayLouder.com.
-In 2002 it completed the purchase of 50% of Matador Records, one of America's largest and most respected independent labels.
-It is now one of the biggest independent music groups in the UK, with offices also in New York and five other international capitals, together with joint venture companies in Spain and Australia.
-Following a split with his original partner, Nick Austin, in 1982, he is now the sole owner of the Beggars Group.
+Martin Mills set up Beggars Banquet in 1974, initially as record shops, and guided its expansion into the Beggars Banquet record label in 1977, and subsequently into other label and joint venture operations.
+The Beggars Group is now one of the biggest independent music groups in the UK, and worldwide the largest owner-run group of labels in the alternative sphere, with offices also in New York and nine other international capitals, together with joint venture companies in Spain and Australia.
+The group now comprises four primary active current labels, XL Recordings, in partnership with Richard Russell, 4AD, Rough Trade, and Matador.